 I congratulated him and after few more minutes of chatting, went along my way, with the card safely under my briefcase.
 Well, walking has its own benefits.
 You meet people and suddenly you are invited!

-Rubbing the sweat off my forehead, I quickened my pace and passed by a thelawala selling fruits and fruit-juices, and stopped.
+Wiping the sweat off my forehead, I quickened my pace and passed by a thelawala (street-vendor) selling fruits and fruit-juices, and stopped.
 I didn’t know what made me stop, but something had my caught my attention.
 Perhaps, it was my thirst.

 “Saheb…kuch chaiya kiya?
 (Do you want anything)?” the vendor asked.

-Like a Samurai welding a sword, the vendor deftly sliced the lemons in halves, squeezed them in a glass, poured cold water, added a pinch of soda and black salt, and gave it to me.
+Like a Samurai welding a sword, the vendor deftly sliced the lemons in halves, squeezed them out into a glass, poured cold water, added a pinch of soda and black salt, and gave me with a flourish.
 My mouth was already watering.
 I took a sip.
 Ahhhh…As the sweet-sour sherbet caressed my tongue, cascaded down my throat and purged my thirst, I felt a surge of delicious relief, momentarily forgetting my office worries and thumb pains…

 I was secretly pleased that my thumb had been injured, quite glad that I had stopped by the medical shop, happy that I was walking and no wheels had rescued me.
 And, yes, I was so thankful to life for throwing me tangy lemons and very grateful to the vendor for gifting me a glass of delightful lemonade.

 I have made up my mind: At least twice a week, I would walk my way from home to office.
-And stop by to enjoy the lemon and the lemonades…Really.
+And stop by to enjoy the tangy lemons and the lemonade…Really.
 What about you?